nfcim/ndef/README.md

 if (decodedRecords[0] is ndef.TextRecord) {
   assert(decodeRecords[0].text == "Hello");
 }  else {
-  // no we will not reach here
+  // we will not reach here
 }

 // data-binding (by implementing payload as dynamic getter / setter)